54 Results

 OKC - Infant, Toddler, PreschoolWelcome to Okemos Kids Club (OKC)!
 The Okemos Kids Club was created in 1983 to meet a community need that was identified by parents and school personnel.
 It was developed and sponsored by Okemos Community Education in cooperation with school personnel.
 All Current preschool programs include: Nest (Infants); Coop (toddler one's/two's); Den (toddler two's/three's); and Lair (preschool three's/four's).
 Preschool programs use the Creative Curriculum.
 PROGRAM OBJECTIVES To serve as a support system for families within the Okemos School District.
 To provide a safe and nurturing environment.
 To plan activities that meet the developmental needs of the whole child - social, cultural, emotional, physical, cognitive, and affective.
 To recognize and respect the uniqueness of each child.
 To maintain ongoing communication between OKC staff and parents.
 To provide quality child care at a reasonable cost at a convenient location.
 Hours of Operation Edgewood Early Childhood Center is open from 7:15am to 6:00pm.Child Care Program -

-OKC - Payment PlanThis is a payment plan site where you will go to pay off your prior balances owed to Okemos Public Schools.Child Care Program -
+OKC - Payment PlanThis is a payment plan site where you will go to pay off your prior balances owed to Okemos Kids Club.Child Care Program -

 OPM @ CentralOkemos Kids Club - School Age (K-8th Grade)Welcome to Okemos Kids Club (OKC)!
 The Okemos Kids Club was created in 1983 to meet a community need that was identified by parents and school personnel.
 It was developed and is sponsored by Okemos Community Education in cooperation with school personnel.
 Current School-Age Kids Club programs include: Elementary Before/After school care at Cornell, Bennett Woods, Okemos Public Montessori, and Hiawatha; Club Kinawa Before/After held at Kinawa for grades 5th-8th (7th & 8th Grade students walk from Chippewa to Kinawa independently); Break Days, Snow Days, and Summer Camp for children who have finished Kindergarten-7th grade held at Edgewood Early Childhood Center.
 PROGRAM OBJECTIVES To serve as a support system for families within the Okemos School District.
 To provide a safe and nurturing environment.
 To plan activities that meet the developmental needs of the whole child - social, cultural, emotional, physical, cognitive, and affective.
 To recognize and respect the uniqueness of each child.
 To maintain ongoing communication between OKC staff and parents.
 To provide quality child care at a reasonable cost at a convenient location.
 OKC - School Year Okemos Kids Club provides before care at each school from 7:00 am until school starts and after care from the end of the school day until 6:00 pm for children in Kindergarten through 8th grade.
 Non-School Days (Break Days) are held at Edgewood Early Childhood Center with operating hours from 7:15am to 6:00pm.
-A $55.00 Fee is due at the time of Registration Per Child Per Year OKC - Summer Camp Okemos Kids Club offers a full time, five day a week Summer Camp program for children who have finished Kindergarten through 7th grade.
-Camp is open from 7:15am to 6:00pm, providing a full day of engaging activities, supervision, and summer fun!
-A $35.00 Fee is due at the time of Registration Per Child Per SummerSchool Year 2025-2026 OKC Site -
+2025-26 School Year Rates 2025-26 School Year Calendar A $55.00 Fee is due at the time of Registration Per Child Per Year OKC - Summer Program Okemos Kids Club offers a school age Summer Program which operates Monday through Friday from 7:15am to 6:00pm at Edgewood Early Childhood Center for children who have finished Kindergarten through 7th grade.
+Enrollment for the summer program is weekly, and part time weekly schedules are not available.
+The program runs throughout the summer with activities scheduled each week, including designated days for field trips, engaging physical activity, and exploratories!
+Registration materials and updated fee schedules are typically made available around Spring Break at the end of March/early April.
+2026 Summer Calendar 2026 Summer Rates A $35.00 Fee is due at the time of Registration Per Child Per SummerSchool Year 2025-2026 OKC Site -

 OPM @ Central PPKOkemos Montessori PPKOkemos Public Montessori School continues the tradition of individualized learning that encompasses all aspects of the child: social, emotional, physical, and academic.
 In keeping with Okemos Public Schools commitment to education, the PPK (pre-preliminary kindergarten) meets each child at his or her developmental level.
 Through patient observation and respectful interaction, the inner child is revealed to the teacher.
 The classroom is uniquely designed to provide opportunities for children to build independence, concentration, and self-awareness.
 Maria Montessori once stated "free choice is one of the highest of all the mental processes."
 This is particularly true in a Montessori classroom.
 This freedom is developed through thoughtful, sensible, and sensitive interaction.
 PPK students learn alongside the kindergarteners until 12:00.
 Then Enrichment takes over until 3:50 pm.
 Together with student's parents, our mission is to provide each child with the opportunities needed to become a creative, intelligent, and respectful addition to our community.
 Okemos Public Montessori's program is aligned with the American Montessori Society philosophy.School Year 2026-2027 Okemos Montessori PPK Site -

 Okemos Kids Club - School Age (K-8th Grade)Welcome to Okemos Kids Club (OKC)!
 The Okemos Kids Club was created in 1983 to meet a community need that was identified by parents and school personnel.
 It was developed and is sponsored by Okemos Community Education in cooperation with school personnel.
 Current School-Age Kids Club programs include: Elementary Before/After school care at Cornell, Bennett Woods, Okemos Public Montessori, and Hiawatha; Club Kinawa Before/After held at Kinawa for grades 5th-8th (7th & 8th Grade students walk from Chippewa to Kinawa independently); Break Days, Snow Days, and Summer Camp for children who have finished Kindergarten-7th grade held at Edgewood Early Childhood Center.
 PROGRAM OBJECTIVES To serve as a support system for families within the Okemos School District.
 To provide a safe and nurturing environment.
 To plan activities that meet the developmental needs of the whole child - social, cultural, emotional, physical, cognitive, and affective.
 To recognize and respect the uniqueness of each child.
 To maintain ongoing communication between OKC staff and parents.
 To provide quality child care at a reasonable cost at a convenient location.
 OKC - School Year Okemos Kids Club provides before care at each school from 7:00 am until school starts and after care from the end of the school day until 6:00 pm for children in Kindergarten through 8th grade.
 Non-School Days (Break Days) are held at Edgewood Early Childhood Center with operating hours from 7:15am to 6:00pm.
-A $55.00 Fee is due at the time of Registration Per Child Per Year OKC - Summer Camp Okemos Kids Club offers a full time, five day a week Summer Camp program for children who have finished Kindergarten through 7th grade.
-Camp is open from 7:15am to 6:00pm, providing a full day of engaging activities, supervision, and summer fun!
-A $35.00 Fee is due at the time of Registration Per Child Per SummerChild Care Program -
+2025-26 School Year Rates 2025-26 School Year Calendar A $55.00 Fee is due at the time of Registration Per Child Per Year OKC - Summer Program Okemos Kids Club offers a school age Summer Program which operates Monday through Friday from 7:15am to 6:00pm at Edgewood Early Childhood Center for children who have finished Kindergarten through 7th grade.
+Enrollment for the summer program is weekly, and part time weekly schedules are not available.
+The program runs throughout the summer with activities scheduled each week, including designated days for field trips, engaging physical activity, and exploratories!
+Registration materials and updated fee schedules are typically made available around Spring Break at the end of March/early April.
+2026 Summer Calendar 2026 Summer Rates A $35.00 Fee is due at the time of Registration Per Child Per SummerChild Care Program -

 Okemos Montessori PPKOkemos Public Montessori School continues the tradition of individualized learning that encompasses all aspects of the child: social, emotional, physical, and academic.
 In keeping with Okemos Public Schools commitment to education, the PPK (pre-preliminary kindergarten) meets each child at his or her developmental level.
 Through patient observation and respectful interaction, the inner child is revealed to the teacher.
 The classroom is uniquely designed to provide opportunities for children to build independence, concentration, and self-awareness.
 Maria Montessori once stated "free choice is one of the highest of all the mental processes."
 This is particularly true in a Montessori classroom.
 This freedom is developed through thoughtful, sensible, and sensitive interaction.
 PPK students learn alongside the kindergarteners until 12:00.
 Then Enrichment takes over until 3:50 pm.
 Together with student's parents, our mission is to provide each child with the opportunities needed to become a creative, intelligent, and respectful addition to our community.
 Okemos Public Montessori's program is aligned with the American Montessori Society philosophy.Child Care Program -